Henry-Bernardin/Henry-Bernardin/README.md

 <h3 align="center">An ‘80s fanatic Front-End Web Developer who has a passion for designing.</h3>

-- 🌱 I’m currently learning **JavaScript, React, MongoDB, AWS & Git.**
+- 🌱 I’m currently learning **JavaScript, React, AWS & Salesforce Marketing Cloud.**

 - 💬 Ask me about **the movie "The Last Dragon" 🐉, and the videogame "Mortal Kombat" 🐉.**